iglfranks/record-project-4/README.md

 A big challenge for me was time management.
 I feel if I had the understanding I have now, I would have created the project in a different way (as described above), allowing me to add more features and explore the possibilities of creating an app in a different approach.
 However, this project has therefore been a great learning experience and I look forward to creating another one of greater scope in the future.

+## Future version/features

+Looking back over the project, I decided it would have been a better approach to have not created an artist page and instead have made the app as an E-Commerce service, allowing users to add records to their cart.
+This would have been a more challenging and learnful experience, as I would have had to learn another set of documentation and create an app that had a central idea more new to me.